Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

-A TOM AND JERRY INFINITE RUNNEER GAME made in Javascript featuring the 2 official leading characters
+A TOM AND JERRY INFINITE RUNNER GAME made in Javascript featuring the 2 official leading characters

 How to play-